-- 6. List out in "plain English" the legal and safety requirements "churches"/nonprofits must meet to host either day or night shelters and the costs of such requirements. - 7.
+- 6. Provide the 40 hour Crisis Intervention Training to all First Responders. - 7.
+Increase the number of homeless outreach workers (Positive Interactions) and members of the Tacoma Police Department HOT team. - 8.
+Secure the Stability Site through 2020. - 9.
+List out in "plain English" the legal and safety requirements "churches"/nonprofits must meet to host either day or night shelters and the costs and potential funding for such requirements. - 10.
 Revise the City Temporary Shelter notice to include city identification of available public land and buildings, and city invitation of group proposals to minimize costs of multiple small contracts.